sergueyarellano/tddpractice/docs/b.part3.md

 }
 ```

-It passed, but... looks repetitive right? refactor then
+It passed, but... it looks repetitive right?
+Refactor then:

 ```js
 function isValidInterface (input, model) {